NicholasChao/Indeed-Job-Data-Webscrape/README.md

 # Indeed-Job-Data-Webscrape
 Python program to scrape Indeed job page for job market data.
 _____
-getFullData(cityName); takes a string input of a city name and returns a matrix containing job market data scraped from the Indeed page for that city.
+getFullData(cityName); takes a string input of a (US) city name and returns a matrix containing job market data scraped from the Indeed page for that city.

 ex.